 Working to create and deliver high quality spatial audio over headphones

 Binaural sound technology allows the creation of immersive spatial audio experiences for headphone listeners.
-This can enhance programmes when listened to on headphones as well as create immersive interactive experiences including virtual reality.
+This can enhance programmes when listened to on headphones as well as create immersive interactive experiences including in virtual and augmented reality.

 Why it matters

-In the last few years there has been a large growth in the number of people listening to programmes over headphones.
-This is largely thanks to the arrival of powerful smart phones, fast mobile data networks and services such as the BBC iPlayer.
-Currently all audio we hear over headphones is in stereophonic format, the same content that we play over loudspeakers.
-But listening to stereo programmes over headphones gives a flat impression with sounds coming from inside the head.
+Over the last decade there has been a large growth in the number of people listening to programmes over headphones.
+This is largely thanks to the arrival of powerful smart phones, fast mobile data networks, and streaming services such as the BBC iPlayer.
+Currently most audio we hear over headphones is in stereo, the same content that we play over loudspeakers.
+But listening to stereo programmes over headphones can give a flat impression with sounds coming from inside the head.

 Binaural techniques can be used to create a richer sense of space in programme sound, giving a more exciting and immersive listening experience.
-This can be applied to traditional programme content but also to new interactive content experiences including 360˚ VR video.
-3D sound is now available in cinemas, this technology can bring that kind of experience to listeners' headphones.
+We are also working on 3D sound for loudspeakers, but binaural technology can bring that kind of experience to listeners' headphones.
+This can be applied to traditional programme content but also to new interactive content experiences including virtual and augmented reality.

-- Validate the quality of user experience of binaural broadcasting
+- Evaluate the user experience of binaural sound in broadcasting

 - Develop technology to deliver binaural sound to our audiences